CiscoTestAutomation/genie/docs/clean/user_guide/executing_a_clean.rst

     * Can provide a new image at every run without modifying the Clean YAML file.
     * Can provide the image to a specific device, to all devices in a group, to all devices with a given OS, or all devices with a specific platform.
     * `--clean-device-image`, `--clean-os-image`, `--clean-group-image` and `--clean-platform-image` can all be specified simultaneously.
 Conflicts are resolved by `device > group > platform > os`.
-    * Images specified with the CLI always override images specified in the YAML file (the previous order only applies to images passed on the CLI, e.g. an image passed with `--clean-os-image` will override an image specified under a device block in a Clean YAML file if the OS of the device matches)
+    * Images specified with the CLI override images specified in the YAML file, i.e. `CLI device > CLI group > CLI platform > CLI os > YAML device > YAML group > YAML platform > YAML os`

     .. code-block:: bash